mcanzi/source-code-mcanzi/content/skills/education.md

 * Languages: __Italian__ (native), __English__ (C2), Portuguese (B2), _German_ (A2)

+### MA (Co-) Supervision

+* (2024) S. Tay: "*Speech-to-song illusion in bilingual speakers with a tonal L1*"

+* (2024) L. Ratzer: "*Does a week-long training intervention influence the rhythming priming effect on sentence processing?*"

+* (2024) N. Klotz: "*Advanced analyses of electro-glottographic and acoustic time-varying waveform dynamics in voice pathologies: A comparative study of pre- and post-treatment measures*"

 ### Invited talks / workshops

 __*__ indicates presenting authors _(for multiauthored presentations)_

+* (2024) __Canzi, M.__ Topics in Data Curation and Visualisation.
+Workshop taught at the __Department of Culture and Civilization__, University of Verona [22-23 May, 2024]

-* (2024) Learning Data Visualisation in R. Workshop taught as part of the Konstanz Methods Excellence Workshops at the __University of Konstanz__ [22-23 February, 2024]
+* (2024, 2025) Learning Data Visualisation in R. Workshop taught as part of the Konstanz Methods Excellence Workshops at the __University of Konstanz__ [22-23 February, 2024; TBC 2025]

 * (2023) __Canzi, M.__ Topics in Quantitative Methods.
 Workshop taught at the __Department of Culture and Civilization__, University of Verona [6-8 June, 2023]